heroku/buildpacks-ruby/commons/src/layer/fixtures/metadata_migration_example.md

 }

 pub(crate) type Metadata = MetadataV2;

-magic_migrate::try_migrate_toml_chain!(
-    error: MigrationError,
-    chain: [MetadataV1, MetadataV2]
-);
 ```

 Here we added:

 - A new struct `MetadataV2` with a new field `distro` that `V1` does not have.
 - Updated the `type Metadata = MetadataV2` to `V2`
-- Added `MetadataV2` to the end of our migration chain.
+- Taught `TryMigrate` that it can build a `MetadataV2` from a `MetadataV1` serialized toml value.

-Now when our layer logic is called, it will first try to deserialize the contents into `MetadataV2` if it can it will return that and continue on to the cache invalidation logic.
-If not, it will try to deserialize the old toml into `MetadataV1`.
-If it can, then it will and then migrate from `MetadataV1` to `MetadataV2` using the `TryFrom` and `TryMigrate` traits.
+Now when our layer logic is called, it will first try to deserialize the contents into `MetadataV2`.
+If it fails, it will try to deserialize the old toml into `MetadataV1`.
+If it can, then it will and then migrate from `MetadataV1` to `MetadataV2` using the [`TryFrom`] and [`TryMigrate`] traits.

 ## Handle migration errors